 History should stay no matter what channel or image is active.
 New history can be added, but old history cannot be deleted, unless the image/channel itself is deleted.

-The redo() method picks up a 'modified' event and displays related metadata here.
+The redo() method picks up an 'add-image-info' event and displays related metadata here.
 The metadata is obtained as follows:

 '''

 channel = self.fv.get_channel_info(chname)

 iminfo = channel.get_image_info(imname)

 timestamp = iminfo.time_modified

 description = iminfo.reason_modified # Optional

 '''